Business Technology Analyst

 Example of status lookup: selecting a status...read more

-Q26.
-Explain about the given html command.
+Q. Explain the given HTML command.

 The given HTML command is used to create a hyperlink in a webpage.